-Click on Setup and then click Wireless Settings on the left side.

-- 2. Next to Security Mode, select WPA-Enterprise. - Next to WPA Mode, select WPA, WPA2, or WPA2 Only.
-Use WPA2 if you have wireless clients using both WPA and WPA2. - 4.
-Next to Cipher Mode, select TKIP, AES, or Auto. - 5.
+- 1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
+Click on Setup and then click Wireless Settings on the left side. - 2.
+Next to Security Mode, select WPA-Enterprise. - 3.
+Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
+Use Auto if you have wireless clients using both WPA and WPA2. - 4.
+Next to Cypher Type, select TKIP and AES, TKIP, or AES. - 5.
 Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 6.
-Next to Authentication Timeout, enter the amount of time before a client is required to re-authenticate (60 minutes is default). - 6.
-Next to RADIUS Server IP Address enter the IP Address of your RADIUS server. - To protect your privacy you can configure wireless security features.
-This device supports three wireless security modes including: WEP, WPA-Personal, and WPA-Enterprise.
-WEP is the original wireless encryption standard.
-WPA provides a higher level of security.
-WPA-Personal does not require an authentication server The WPA-Enterprise option requires an external RADIUS server.
-Security Mode: WPA-Enterprise 💌 WPA requires stations to use high grade encryption and authentication.
-NOTE: WDS will not function with WPA security. ~ Cipher Type : TKIP ~ Group Key Update Interval: 3600 (seconds) EAP (802.1X) When WPA enterprise is enabled, the router uses EAP (802.1x) to authenticate clients via a Authentication Timeout: 60 RADIUS server IP Address: 0.0.0.0 RADIUS server Port: 1812 RADIUS server Shared Secret : radius\shared MAC Address Authentication : 💟 Advanced >> - 7.
+Next to Authentication Timeout, enter the amount of time before a client is required to re-authenticate (60 minutes is default). - 7.
+Next to RADIUS Server IP Address enter the IP Address of your RADIUS server. - 8.
 Next to RADIUS Server Port, enter the port you are using with your RADIUS server.
-1812 is the default port. - 8.
-Next to RADIUS Server Shared Secret, enter the security key.
+1812 is the default port.